inverno-io/inverno-mods/inverno-security-jose/README.md

 }
 ```

-> Automatic resolution of JWK Set URL can be dangerous and might be considered as a threat which is why this is disable by default.
+> Automatic resolution of JWK Set URL can be dangerous and might be considered as a threat which is why this is disabled by default.

 `JWK` instances obtained that way from external JWK Set resources are considered untrusted by default, and therefore cannot be used to build or read JWS or JWE, unless locations (i.e. URIs) are explicitly as a trusted listed in the module's  configuration (`JOSEConfiguration`) in `trusted_jku` property.